klauza/innovation-factors-business-app/README.md

 # About project

-**This project is a showcase of your idea.
+**It is a lightweight and simple website.
+This project is a showcase of your idea.
 A web presentation of your business is the key factor of your success.**

 [website link](https://innovation-factors-business-app.netlify.app/)